ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 - Reduce the acquisition to a single channel and verify that it stops successfully.

 ### How to debug image display that does not show images or has a low frame rate
-Images will not be displayed or will be displayed with a low frame rate when the system does not have the bandwidth to keep up with the images coming from the FPGA.
+Images display with a reduced frame rate or do not display at all when the system does not have the bandwidth to keep up with the images coming from the FPGA.

 Refer to [Reducing system bandwidth usage](../../gse-gen-common.md#reducing-system-bandwidth-usage) to reduce the bandwidth display is using.